TeskaLabs/splang-docs/docs/expressions/parsec/parser.md

 ```

 - Fields `month` and `day` are required.
 - Field `year` is optional.
 If not specified, the [smart year](#smart-year) function will be used.
-Two digit year option is supported.
+Both 2 and 4-digit numbers are supported.
 - Fields `hour`, `minute`, `second`,  `microsecond`, `nanosecond` are optional.
 If not specified, the default value 0 will be used.
 - Specifying microseconds field like `microseconds?` allows you to parse microseconds or not, depending on their presence in the input string.
 - Field `timezone` is optional.
 If not specified, the default value `UTC` will be used.
 [Read more about timezone parsing here.](#timezone)